Writing YA and Children’s Fiction

 Teaching topic 6: Everything Matters – integrated writing and the importance of dramatisation

 Monday 26 November– Sunday 2 December

 Teaching topic 7: Dialogue and Description

 Monday 3 December – Sunday 9 December

 Teaching topic 10: Endings and Resolutions; Series or Standalones?

 Monday 14 Jan – Sunday 20 Jan

 Students to submit their 3,000-word opening and one-page synopsis to be read by the Curtis Brown children’s and YA agents.

 Please apply with the first 3,000 words of your novel, and a synopsis of no more than a page.
-The deadline for applications is midnight, end of day Sun 17 September, and we will respond to applicants by Wednesday 20 September.
-Make sure you include your synopsis and opening in the same document, as you can only upload ONE file as part of the application below.
-Please apply with a sample of the novel you would like to work on during the course.
+The deadline for applications is Midnight 16th September.
+We will respond to applicants by Wednesday 19 September.
+Make sure you include your synopsis and opening 3,000 in the same document, as you can only upload ONE file as part of the application below.
+Please apply with a 3,000-word opening of the novel you would like to work on during the course.
 If you encounter any problems during the application process, or have any more questions about the course, please email firstname.lastname@example.org for assistance.

 Note: Our server has been experiencing some issues in recent weeks: if you are unsure that your application has gone through, haven't received an automated confirmation email, or if you are unable to upload a file, please email us immediately at email@example.com